CactuseSecurity/firewall-orchestrator/documentation/api/hasura-howto.md

 Not clear how to access these collections though.
 Only purpose seems to be for handling allow-list.

-In production instances: Enabling the allow-list is highly recommended when running the GraphQL engine in production.
+See docu hint: In production instances: Enabling the allow-list is highly recommended when running the GraphQL engine in production.